Super Mario Odyssey: Plot

 Bowser kidnaps Princess Peach from the Mushroom Kingdom and takes her aboard his airship, intent on forcibly marrying her.
-Mario,also aboard, attempts to rescue her but is knocked off the ship by Bowser's hat after a brief fight and falls into the neighboring Cap Kingdom.
-With Mario gone, Bowser stomps on Mario's cap and lets it drift into the ship's rear propellers, shredding it to pieces.
+Mario, also aboard, attempts to rescue her but is knocked off the ship by Bowser's hat after a brief fight and falls into the neighboring Cap Kingdom.
+With Mario gone, Bowser stomps on Mario's cap and lets it drift into the ship's rear propellers, shredding the cap to pieces.
 A piece of the hat is grabbed by Cappy, one of the Cap Kingdom's sentient hat-like creatures called Bonneters.
-The two meet, and he explains to Mario that Bowser also kidnapped his sister, Tiara, to be used as Peach's wedding tiara.
-Cappy joins Mario and takes the shape of Mario's cap, providing him with the ability to throw his cap and temporarily capture other creatures and objects and utilize their abilities.
+The two meet, and he explains to Mario that Bowser also kidnapped his little sister Tiara to be used as Peach's wedding tiara.
+Cappy joins Mario and takes the shape of Mario's cap, providing him with the ability to throw his cap and temporarily control or capture other creatures and objects and utilize their abilities.
 They travel to the nearby Cascade Kingdom, recover an airship called the Odyssey, and begin hunting Bowser down.

-Mario and Cappy explore the various kingdoms to collect Power Moons to fuel the Odyssey and battle the Broodals—a team of anthrophomorphic rabbit wedding planners hired by Bowser—who steal items including a dress, a cake, and a bouquet from each kingdom to set up Bowser's wedding.
+Mario and Cappy explore the various kingdoms to collect Power Moons to fuel the Odyssey and battle the Broodals—a team of anthropomorphic rabbit wedding planners hired by Bowser—who steal items including a dress, a cake, and a bouquet from different kingdoms to set up Bowser's wedding.
 Eventually, they catch up to Bowser in his own kingdom; however, Bowser subsequently departs for his wedding on the Moon and leaves the two to fight the Broodals in their Mecha-Broodal.
-They defeat them and follow Bowser to the Moon.
+They defeat the Mecha-Broodal and follow Bowser to the Moon.

 Mario and Cappy fly the Odyssey to the Moon's surface and confront Bowser inside a cathedral.
-The two battle in the Moon's interior, where Bowser is defeated and Mario frees Peach and Tiara, but the cavern begins to collapse.
-Using Cappy, Mario takes control of an unconscious Bowser and escapes to the surface with Peach and Tiara.
+After Mario falls through a trapdoor set up by Bowser, the two battle in the Moon's interior, where Bowser is defeated and Mario frees Peach and Tiara, however the cavern quickly begins to collapse.
+Upon landing deeper in the moon, Mario takes control of an unconscious Bowser using Cappy and escapes to the surface with Peach and Tiara.
 Back on the surface, Mario prepares to propose to Peach, but Bowser regains consciousness and proposes as well.
 The two fight over her hand in marriage before an overwhelmed Peach demands they stop, and she boards the Odyssey with Cappy and Tiara.
-The rivals are both heartbroken until Peach tells Mario to come home with her.
+The rivals are both heartbroken, until Peach tells Mario to come home with her.
 Mario boards the ship just in time, leaving Bowser stranded on the moon.

 In the post-game, Mario and Cappy collect more Power Moons that were released from Moon rocks to traverse other parts of the Moon, known as "Dark Side" and "Darker Side", to complete other challenges.
-Meanwhile, Peach and Tiara travel the world on their own terms, and meet up with Mario along the way.
+Meanwhile, Peach and Tiara travel the world on their own terms, and meet up with Mario along the way, giving him Power Moons each time they meet.